moiatgit/rustbook/src/ch13-03-improving-our-io-project.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-22/src/lib.rs:here}}
 ```

-<span class="caption">Listing 13-22: Using iterator adaptor methods in the
+<span class="caption">Llistat 13-22: Using iterator adaptor methods in the
 implementation of the `search` function</span>

 Recall that the purpose of the `search` function is to return all lines in